 - Informative only.
 Run-time notices.
 Indicate that the script encountered something that could indicate an error, but could also happen in the normal course of running a script.

 - Warning.
 Run-time warnings (non-fatal errors).
 Execution of the script is not halted.

 - Major issue (crash).
 Fatal run-time errors.
 These indicate errors that cannot be recovered from, such as a memory allocation problem.
 The execution of the script is halted.

 You can also receive a notification about the latest error.
 Notifications are sent to the shop owner's e-mail address, and you can configure the degree of importance at which you should start receiving such e-mails: use "3" if you only want to know about major issues, "1" if you want to know about everything, even the smallest notice.
 The default is "5", meaning that no notification is sent.

 Choose the level, and click "Save".

-This sub-tab features a feature introduced with version 1.4.4 of PrestaShop, and which is still considered experimental: the One-Click Upgrade, which makes it incredible easier to upgrade your PrestaShop install to the latest version... provided you already have PrestaShop 1.4.4 installed.
+This sub-tab features a tool introduced with version 1.4.4 of PrestaShop, and which is still considered experimental: the One-Click Upgrade, which makes it incredibly easier to upgrade your PrestaShop installation to the latest version... provided you already have at least version 1.4.4 of PrestaShop installed.